stella3d/vision-union/README.md

 The 'workers' are image processing and 2D convolutional neural network building blocks, implemented as High-Performance C# jobs.

-This project is a prototype and proof of concept right now.
+This project is a prototype and proof of concept, which i'm unlikely to come back to.

+Look in `/Assets/Runtime/Scripts` for the code that actually implements CV stuff

 # Why ?